-The attorneys and paralegals took to Biscom immediately, with help from its simple and intuitive Web interface, a one-page instruction sheet from IT, and the ability to send large and/or confidential files without additional support.
+The attorneys and paralegals took to Biscom immediately, with help from its simple and intuitive web interface, a one-page cheat sheet, and the ability to send large and/or confidential files without additional IT support.
 Before long, roughly 35 attorneys and 30 paralegals had adopted Biscom to replace email, courier, and FTP delivery methods.

 As Johnson noted, “It was a win/win for IT and the staff.
 If a client needs a file right away, an attorney or paralegal can send it without any – or with minimal – IT involvement.
 And IT gets to sleep at night.”

 Clients have taken to Biscom as quickly as the firm’s lawyers and paralegals.
 “We’re not getting any calls from clients about this.
 It’s basically night and day,” said Johnson.